position-pal/gateway/README.md

 git submodule update --init --recursive
 ```

-To update the submodule to a specific commit:
+To update the submodule manually to a specific commit:

 ```bash
 cd local-deployment